 While you’re playing with your dog inside your house, it won’t mind you chasing it or throwing things for it to catch.
 Homes have a sense of security and a family-love feeling in the air that dogs familiarize with pretty soon.

 However, once you’re outside the house, a dog’s mind would interpret things differently.
 Even though it is with its owner, but the homey sense of security is no more there.
 In some rare cases, dogs might perceive you running after it to harm it in some way or the other.

-Such a situation is most likely to take place if you have lately adopted a dog that is, yet, less familiar with you.
+Such a situation is most likely to occur if you have lately adopted a dog that is, yet, less familiar with you.
 Chase with a dog should never be about you chasing your dog, rather your dog chasing you.
 No wonder dogs love when their owners chase them.

 Although dogs are friendly creatures, they too prefer a bit of space.
-Once outside with your dog, try to play with it, if it wills.
-Or let him roam around for a while, otherwise.
+Once outside with your dog, try to play with it or let him roam around for a while.

-Remember to keep a close watch at it so that it doesn’t swallow something poisonous or pulls off some dangerous stunt.
+Remember to keep a close watch on it so that it doesn’t swallow something poisonous or pulls off some dangerous stunt.

 Also, in case you observe an unnatural behavior of your dog, try to identify the root cause.
 Talking to a veterinarian can help you learn more about your dog’s behavior.

-Only love, care, and reasonable training can gear them up for any desired activity of yours.
+Only love, care, and reasonable training can gear them up for playing outside!